-Wesley Caines is a Bronx native of Caribbean heritage and the proud father of two children, Ashley and Gregory.
-A graduate of Bard College and New York Theological Seminary, his life’s journey has enriched him with a perspective on the importance of human connection and community engagement.
-Wes is a frequent speaker at colleges and universities as well as on panels and in conferences across the country on his exceptional personal journey and how it informs his work in criminal justice reform.
+Wesley Caines is a graduate of Bard College and New York Theological Seminary.
+His life’s journey has enriched him with a perspective on the importance of human connection and community engagement, and he is a frequent speaker at colleges and universities as well as on panels and in conferences across the country on his exceptional personal journey and how it informs his work in criminal justice reform.

 As Chief of Staff, Wes spearheads the organization’s systemic reform efforts which includes overseeing the policy, impact litigation and community organizing, teams.
 Prior to his current role, he was Director of Reentry & Community Engagement, roles which allowed him to work closely with directly impacted communities in understanding and developing strategies to overcome barriers that perpetually punish those ensnared in government systems.